 Utilities such as storm drainage, sanitary sewers, water, gas, telecommunication, and electricity allow people to live in urban concentrations.
 The appropriate location and sizing of these utilities and the proper functioning of such networks is necessary for efficient, cost-effective operation and a healthy environment.
-Municipal utilities become more are also important as the concept of establishing an City considers expansion into Urban Growth Area is implemented.
+Municipal utilities are also important as the City considers expansion into Urban Growth Area.